 There are also some other additional supplements that you could take that bind to toxins, such as:

-- Activated Charcoal: Activated charcoal binds with heavy metals and toxins within the digestive system and removes them on its way out of the body.
+• Activated Charcoal: Activated charcoal binds with heavy metals and toxins within the digestive system and removes them from the body.
 People can use it in both acute and chronic cases of poisoning.

 But I think there’s still the number one thing to do and focus on: regular swift exposure through the sauna and exercise.